Leffffff/re2/README.md

 ### `RE2.replace(string, rewrite)`

-Return new string with some or all matches of a pattern replaced by a replacement.
+Return a new string with some or all matches of a pattern replaced by a replacement.

 ### `RE2.numberOfCaptureGroups()`